EMRL/stir/README.md

 Deploy
 =============
-A web app deployment script, with a focus on publishing Wordpress sites to live environments.
-This script is in daily use at [EMRL](http://emrl.com). an advertising agency in northern California.
+This is a multi-use deployment script, with a focus on publishing Wordpress sites and web apps to live environments.
+This script is in daily use at [EMRL](http://emrl.com), an advertising agency in northern California.
 If you have any questions, please feel free to contact us.

 ```
 Usage: deploy [options] [target] ...